Warning The NextCollectionView API is currently experimental and may change.

 with more consistent behavior.
 For more information check out our blog post on why this was introduced.

-instantiating a view for each of them using a specified childView
+instantiating a view for each of them using a specified childView, and adding them to the children.

 childView